araffin/robotics-rl-srl/docs/guide/envs.rst

    -  CarRacingGymEnv-v0: A racing car on a racing course, it must complete the racing course in the least time possible.

--  Baxter: A baxter robot that must reach a target, with its arms. (see `Working With Real Robots: Baxter and
+-  Baxter: A baxter robot that must reach a target, with its arms.
-   Robobo <#working-with-real-robots-baxter-and-robobo>`__)

    -  Baxter-v0: A bridge to use a baxter robot with ROS (in simulation, it uses Gazebo)